knative/docs/docs/install/Knative-custom-install.md

      --filename [FILE_URL]
      ```

-   - Then run the `kubectl apply` command without the `-l` flag to complete the
+   - Then run the `kubectl apply` command again without the `-l` flag to
-   install:
+   complete the install:

      ```bash
      kubectl apply --filename [FILE_URL] \